International Council of Design: 2020s

-In February of 2020, Member The African Institute of the Interior Design Professions (IID) invited the Council to participate in an event entitled Our Time is Now, planned by the Pan-Afrikan Design Institute (PADI) held the in Johannesburg (South Africa).
+In February of 2020, Member The African Institute of the Interior Design Professions (IID) invited the Council to participate in an event entitled Our Time is Now, held in Johannesburg (South Africa).
 ICoD met with local design representatives and participated in activities with regional designers to discuss design perspectives in Africa.
 A Board Meeting was held in Johannesburg, which would prove to be the last in-person meeting of the Council Executive as a global pandemic of severe acute respiratory syndrome (SARS-CoV-2) shut down world travel for many months.
 In August of 2020, the Council launched a revision of its Code of Conduct, the Professional Code of Conduct for designers, is presented as an international standard and reference.
 The document has a Lexicon of terms and detailed explanations of concepts relating to design, new technologies, intellectual property and professional practice.
 The new Code firmly positions design as a profession, focusing on ethical issues and the overarching responsibility of designers to humanity.
 The first official translation of this Code, into Spanish was published in 2021.
 In December 2021, the meeting of Design Weeks, Design Cities and Design Museums was named the Iridescent Network.
 Quoting from the publication of the same name: “all too often design is seen as a prettifying profession.
 Design’s iridescence may distract from the serious nature of its mission, which is to provide the world and its inhabitants with sensible, well made, sustainable and culturally meaningful products.
 The Iridescent Network, a ‘prismatic’ view on design, aims to bring together organisations that believe that design can make a fundamental difference in the lives of everyday people; that citizens of our cities can be better consumers of design if they are more educated about design and demand better, more sustainable, socially just, culturally interesting design.
 As a response to the global pandemic, the Council’s Meetings were moved into a virtual format from 2020 to 2022.
 In those two years, the Council held 24 virtual meetings on various topics from pandemic response to professional standards and the future of design.